-Keyword Description N/E Values M/O META_START The AEM message contains both metadata and attitude ephemeris data; this keyword is used to delineate the start of a metadata block within the message (metadata are provided in a block, surrounded by n/a n/a М 'META_START' and 'META_STOP' markers to facilitate file parsing).
-This keyword must appear on a line by itself.
-COMMENT Comments allowed only at the beginning of the Metadata section.
-Each comment line shall begin with this keyword. Е This is a comment. О OBJECT_NAME Spacecraft name of the object corresponding to the attitude data to be given.
-There is no CCSDS-based restriction on the value for this keyword, but it is recommended to use names from the UN Office of Outer Space Affairs (Ref.
-[2]). Е EUTELSAT W1 M OBJECT_ID Spacecraft identifier of the object corresponding to the attitude data to be given.
+Keyword Description Examples of Values M/O/C META_START The AEM message contains both metadata and attitude ephemeris data; this keyword is used to delineate the start of a metadata block within the message (metadata are provided in a block, surrounded by 'META_START' and 'META_STOP' markers to facilitate file parsing).
+This keyword must appear on a line by itself. n/a М COMMENT Comments allowed only at the beginning of the Metadata section.
+Each comment line shall begin with this keyword.
+This is a comment.
+0 OBJECT_NAME Spacecraft name for which the orbit state is provided.
+While there is no CCSDS-based restriction on the value for this keyword, it is recommended to use names from the UN Office of Outer Space Affairs designator index (Ref.
+[2], which include Object name and international designator).
+Where OBJECT_NAME is not known or cannot be disclosed, the value should be set to UNKNOWN.
+EUTELSAT W1 M OBJECT_ID Spacecraft identifier of the object corresponding to the attitude data to be given.
 While there is no CCSDS-based restriction on the value for this keyword, it is recommended to use international designators from the UN Office of Outer Space Affairs (Ref.
 [2]).
 Recommended values have the format YYYY-NNNP{PP}, where: YYYY = Year of launch.
 NNN = Three-digit serial number of launch in year YYYY (with leading zeros).
 P{PP} = At least one capital letter for the identification of the part brought into space by the launch.
 In cases where the asset is not listed in Ref.
 [2], the UN Office of Outer Space Affairs designator index format is not used, or the content cannot be disclosed, the value should be set to UNKNOWN.
-E 2000-052A M
+2000-052A M